kubernetes/website/content/en/docs/reference/networking/virtual-ips.md

 #### Optimizing iptables mode performance

-In large clusters (with tens of thousands of Pods and Services), the iptables mode of kube-proxy may take a long time to update the rules in the kernel when Services (or their EndpointSlices) change.
+In iptables mode, kube-proxy creates a few iptables rules for every Service, and a few iptables rules for each endpoint IP address.
+In clusters with tens of thousands of Pods and Services, this means tens of thousands of iptables rules, and kube-proxy may take a long time to update the rules in the kernel when Services (or their EndpointSlices) change.
 You can adjust the syncing behavior of kube-proxy via options in the [`iptables` section](/docs/reference/config-api/kube-proxy-config.v1alpha1/#kubeproxy-config-k8s-io-v1alpha1-KubeProxyIPTablesConfiguration) of the